Our Plan for the Valleys

 The Valleys – from the Amman Valley in the west, to Blaenau Gwent and Torfaen in the east – present many of our country’s greatest economic and social challenges.

-A Plaid Cymru Government will establish Cymoedd, a Valleys Development Authority, with a remit to drive the economic opportunities associated with the Valleys Metro, in particular the Valleys CrossRail.
-Cymoedd will work closely with Transport for Wales to ensure the delivery of CrossRail.
-Transport for Wales will be responsible for constructing the Valleys Metro and delivering the rolling stock, while the Development Authority will be responsible for the provision of transit-oriented development along its length.
+A Plaid Cymru Government would establish Cymoedd, a Valleys Development Authority, with a remit to drive the economic opportunities associated with the Valleys Metro, in particular the Valleys CrossRail.
+Cymoedd would work closely with Transport for Wales to ensure the delivery of CrossRail, with Transport for Wales responsible for constructing the Valleys Metro and delivering the rolling stock, while the Development Authority would be responsible for the provision of transit-oriented development along its length.

-To encourage active travel in the graded terrain of the Valleys we will establish an electric bike manufacturer in the heart of the Valleys.
-Bikes will be mounted at every train station to guarantee seamless travel.
+To encourage active travel in the graded terrain of the Valleys we would establish an electric bike manufacturer in the heart of the Valleys.
+Bikes would be mounted at every train station to guarantee seamless travel.

-Cymoedd will complement the Cardiff and Swansea Bay City Deals, not replace them.
-It will work closely with Prosperity Wales, the local authorities, housing associations, and the private sector to ensure that public procurement is as localised as possible, and to co-ordinate local business and investment.
+Cymoedd would complement the Cardiff and Swansea Bay City Deals, not replace them.
+It would work closely with Prosperity Wales, the local authorities, housing associations, and the private sector to ensure that public procurement is as localised as possible, and to co-ordinate local business and investment.

-Cymoedd will assemble a team to promote business development adjacent to Metro stations and interchanges and the main commuting corridors.
-It will also promote community-driven renewable energy and other projects, as set out in the Greenprint for the Valleys, authored by Rhondda’s Member of the Senedd, Leanne Wood.
+Cymoedd would assemble a team to promote business development adjacent to Metro stations and interchanges and the main commuting corridors.
+It would also promote community-driven renewable energy and other projects, as set out in the Greenprint for the Valleys.

 The Authority will also be charged with developing the Valleys Regional Park.
 This will be important in projecting the environmental and heritage assets of the Valleys, not just to provide greater recreation opportunities, but for creating a more attractive environment for business investment, and for tourism.

 Cardiff City Council have published plans for a £1bn plus transport strategy that includes a Cardiff CrossRail from St Mellons to Llantrisant, plus a Circle Line with a rail bridge over the Taff.
-This will undoubtedly improve public transport connectivity in Cardiff.
-Now we need an equally exciting vision for the Valleys.
+This will undoubtedly improve public transport connectivity in Cardiff, but we need an equally exciting vision for the Valleys.

-The Valleys CrossRail will be as much about business development, urban regeneration and housing as transport.
-Overall, the scheme will directly benefit a population of more than 250,000 people, resulting in a greater and more equitable spread of economic activity.
+The Valleys CrossRail would be as much about business development, urban regeneration and housing as transport.
+Overall, the scheme would directly benefit a population of more than 250,000 people, resulting in a greater and more equitable spread of economic activity.